-The Public Interest Test Any Qualification applies, as in 1 authorabove.
+The Public Interest Test Any Qualification applies, as in 1 above.

-"Financial or business affairs" includes contemplated, as well as past or current, activities.
+"Financial business or affairs" includes contemplated, as well as past or current, activities.
 Information falling within paragraph 3 above is not exempt information by virtue of that paragraph if it is required to be registered under - the Companies Act 2006;